-All new students under the age of 22 attending St. Mary’s University, including transfer and returning students, who are under the age of 22, must submit the Meningococcal Meningitis Vaccine Requirement Form prior to registering for classes.
-This vaccine is mandated by the State of Texas, and therefore, students under the age of 22, must show evidence of receipt of an initial bacterial meningitis vaccination dose or booster during the five-year period preceding, and at least 10 days prior to, the first day of the first semester in which the student initially enrolls at St. Mary’s University.
-Returning students that have had a break in enrollment of at least one fall or spring semester at St. Mary’s University are also required to comply with the meningitis vaccination.
+All new students of St. Mary’s University, including transfer and returning students, who are under the age of 22, must submit the Meningitis Vaccine Requirement Form prior to registering for classes.
+This vaccine is mandated by the State of Texas, and therefore, students under the age of 22, must show evidence of receipt of an initial bacterial meningitis vaccination dose or booster vaccination during the five-year period preceding, and at least 10 days prior to, the first class day of the first semester in which the student initially enrolls at St. Mary’s University.
+The Meningitis Vaccine Requirement Form can be found in Gateway.

 Students can choose to seek an exemption to the meningitis vaccination for reason of conscience.
-They must submit the official Texas Department of State Health Services (DSHS) Exemption form to the St. Mary’s Student Health Center.
+They must submit the official Texas Department of State Health Services (DSHS) exemption form to the St. Mary’s Student Health Center.
 The DSHS Exemption Form may be ordered electronically or may be mailed to you within the USA.

 *Please note that it may take up to two weeks to receive the DSHS exemption form.
-Once the form is completed and notarized, it must be submitted to:
+Once the form is completed and notarized, it must be mailed or hand-delivered to:

 St. Mary’s University

 San Antonio, TX 78228-8545